 - Items with the highest annual consumption value are labeled as “A-items”.
 These items are about 10-20% of total inventory while accounting for about 70-80% of total annual consumption value.

-- “C-items” have the lowest annual consumption values, with about 50% of inventory making up less than 5% of the of the annual consumption value.
+- “C-items” have the lowest annual consumption values, with about 50% of inventory making up less than 5% of the annual consumption value.

 - “B-items” are everything in between.